zazuko/rdf-parser-csvw/.changeset/healthy-meals-sniff.md

 "@zazuko/rdf-parser-csvw": minor
 ---

-Require theRDF/JS factory to be an environment with `clownface`
+Require the RDF/JS factory to be an environment with `clownface`